NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Algorithmic approaches under no rebuffering events constraint

-The principle of this algorithm is illustrated in Fig. \ref{fig:GenericAlgo} and can be summarized in three major points: (i) We first look at all the possible values of $\alpha \in [\alpha_{min},\alpha_{max}]$ that satisfy the constraints in (\ref{optim}) while associating to each one the highest possible video quality, (ii) Suppose that we obtain a set of $M$ possible thresholds $\{\alpha_i, i=1,2,\ldots,M;\ \alpha_i<\alpha_j \ ,\ i<j\}$.
-Therefore, for each threshold and its corresponding video quality, we compute the resulting cost function $\mathcal{F}$, (iii) The optimal solution corresponds to the one that minimizes $\mathcal{F}$.
-The accuracy of this algorithm increases with $M$ at the expand of increasing complexity.
-In Section \ref{heuristic}, we present an heuristic approach to determine the footstep $\alpha_{i+1}-\alpha_i$ which directly impacts the value of $M$.
+We summarize here our global optimal approach in three main steps as illustrated in Fig.~\ref{fig:GenericAlgo}: (i) first, we look for all the possible values of $\alpha \in [\alpha_{min},\alpha_{max}]$ that satisfy the constraints in (\ref{optim}) and associate to each one the birates level strategy that gives the highest possible weighted average quality, (ii) for each threshold and its corresponding video quality, we compute the resulting cost function $\mathcal{F}$, (iii) the optimal solution corresponds to the one that minimizes $\mathcal{F}$.